ivopetkov/html5-dom-document-php/README.md

 // <div class="content">This is some text</div>
 ```

-Inserting HTML code into other HTML code.
+Inserting HTML code into a HTML document (other HTML code):

 ```php
 $dom = new IvoPetkov\HTML5DOMDocument();